-AA, AAT and AS
+AA, AAS, AAT, and AS

 These degrees are for students who plan to transfer to four-year institutions and pursue baccalaureate degrees.
-AA, AAT, and AS degrees include 60 to 66 hours of freshman and sophomore courses.
+AA, AAS, AAT, and AS degrees include 60 to 66 hours of freshman and sophomore courses.

 Degrees are based on the core curriculum developed by the State of Texas and are updated to include fields of study as they become available from the state.
 The AAT degree is designed for teacher preparation and specifically transfers to upper-division education programs.
+The curriculum for AAS degrees includes coursework in a technical area as well as a core curriculum, which includes courses in Communication, Mathematics, Life and Physical Sciences, Creative Arts, Language Philosophy, Government/Political Sciences, American History, Social/Behavioral Sciences, Communication, and Kinesiology Area Option.

 Because of common course numbering and similarity in degree plans, students can easily matriculate to universities, with most credits being accepted by public post-secondary institutions in Texas.